JWFontaine-18/Shell/README.md

 ```bash
 make
 ```
-This will build the executable in ... bin
+This will build the executable in ... /bin/shell
 ### Execution
 ```bash
 make run
 ```
 This will run the program ...
+./bin/shell or make run
 ## Development Log

 ### Hugh Long